kklin/arvados/kelda/README.md

    be found in the `PUBLIC IP` column of the `kelda show` output for the `arvados-workbench` container.

-10. *Setup initial trust*.
-Arvados requires that commands be run in order to set a user as an admin, and to make the API server trust the workbench.
-Run these commands with `./step1.sh`.

-11. *Generate API tokens*.
+10. *Generate API tokens*.
 Several components require API tokens in order to operate (these are the containers with the "Waiting for secrets" status in `kelda show`).
-Generate these tokens by running `./step2.sh <ADMIN API TOKEN>`.
+We also need to make the API server trust workbench.
+Do this by running `./manual.sh <ADMIN API TOKEN>`.
 The admin API token can be found in the Workbench UI.

-    `step2.sh` will generate API tokens for the containers that require them, and securely pass them to Kelda.
+    `manual.sh` will generate API tokens for the containers that require them, and securely pass them to Kelda.
 The status for these containers should change from `Waiting for secrets` to `running` within a minute or two.

-12. The Arvados cluster is now ready to use!
+11. The Arvados cluster is now ready to use!
 To access the shell server, run `kelda ssh -t arvados-shell-server bash`.

     See the [testing](#testing) section for how we tested the cluster.

-13. When finished with the cluster, make sure to destroy the VMs with `kelda stop` to avoid unnecessary charges.
+12. When finished with the cluster, make sure to destroy the VMs with `kelda stop` to avoid unnecessary charges.

 ## Testing